“Food is our common ground, a universal experience”

 Breakfast (“zavtrak” pronounced zaftrek) is typically some form of oatmeal or grain, topped with local whipped raw honey and fresh fruits.
 (For my American taste buds, I added a few non-traditional items as you can see below): oatmeal with honey, bananas, strawberries, peanut butter and yogurt.

-Here Are All The Foods That You Need To Try In Russia!
+Here Are 12 Foods That You Need To Try In Russia!

 Or sometimes, if you don’t have anything in the refrigerator and you just want a quick fix before a morning run, you put this strange concoction together.
 I call this the “Lisa Sugar Special” and I must note that this is in no way, traditional Russian, I just thought the photo was pretty. 🙂 Below we have bananas, raw whipped honey, bee pollen and one chocolate truffle for each of us.
 (We promptly ran off the calories.)

-Syrniki is another popular breakfast item and is basically a cheese pancake made from tvorog, eggs and a small amount of flour.
+Another popular breakfast item that is basically a cheese pancake made from tvorog, eggs and a small amount of flour.
 These are formed into small patties and fried on a cast iron pan in some sort of oil.
 You can turn it into a sweet or savory bite by adding desired toppings.
 Below I have sour cream and two types of home-made fruit preserves.

 Dinner is typically served around 9:00 PM and is a very light meal, usually leftovers from lunch or a light salad.
 By the way, potatoes are probably the staple food of Russia.